willwade/baton-aac-app/README.md

 4. The GitHub Actions workflow will automatically build and upload the installers to the draft release
 5. Once ready, publish the draft release

+### Developer Option: Plain Text Exports

+Exports are encrypted by default.
+Developers can opt-in to plain text exports by setting the `BATON_DISABLE_EXPORT_ENCRYPTION=true` environment variable (for example in your `.env`).
+Only use this flag locally—regular builds should keep encryption enabled.